Adishone/DoIOwnThisGame/README.md

 2. Humble Bundle forgot to add "!" at the end of Acron: Attack of the Squirrels title so it shows as not owned.
 Humble Bundle should fix it on their side.

 ## Usage
+Before using this addon you need to import your GoG Galaxy database file, to do that go to settings page that can be chosen from addon menu.
 Addon should load automatically on mentioned websites, but in case of any problems, reload button was introduced in addon menu from version 1.2.
 It is pretty handy in cases when you can't see full list of games at the start, because of infinite scrolling for example.

 ## I would like to make it also work on this site